 I do not live in Nashville, can I still get a demo done?

 OF COURSE!
-We do a lot of demos online.
+We do everything online.
+We’re like the Amazon of recording studios.
 We correspond through e-mail and get your songs pitch-ready quick!

 Do I retain all my rights to my songs once you have demo'd them?